jensjohansen/pravega-ui/README.md

 * **Data masking** - [obfuscate](https://github.com/provectus/kafka-ui/blob/master/documentation/guides/DataMasking.md) sensitive data in topic messages

 # The Interface
-UI for Apache Kafka wraps major functions of Apache Kafka with an intuitive user interface.
+UI for Pravega wraps major Kafka functions with an intuitive user interface.

 ![Interface](documentation/images/Interface.gif)

 ## Topics
-UI for Apache Kafka makes it easy for you to create topics in your browser by several clicks, pasting your own parameters, and viewing topics in the list.
+UI for APravega makes it easy for you to create topics in your browser by several clicks, pasting your own parameters, and viewing topics in the list.

 ![Create Topic](documentation/images/Create_topic_kafka-ui.gif)